Nick97-git/internet-shop/README.md

 4. Install MySQL if you don't have it and start MySQLWorkbench.

-5. At internet-shop.src.main.java.dev.internet.shop.util.ConnectionUtil class use your username and password for your MySQLWorkbench to create a Connection.
+5. At dev.internet.shop.src.main.java.dev.internet.shop.util.ConnectionUtil class use your username and password for your MySQLWorkbench to create a Connection.

-6. Run internet-shop.src.main.resources.init_db.sql to create all the tables required by this app.
+6. Run dev.internet.shop.src.main.resources.init_db.sql to create all the tables required by this app.

-7. Change a path to log file in internet-shop.src.main.resources.log4j.properties.
+7. Change a path to log file in dev.internet.shop.src.main.resources.log4j.properties.

 8. Run the project.